bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-delete.md

 {% note alert "TO-DO _not exported to prod_" %}

-- the required parameters are not specified
+- required parameters are not specified
-- there is no response in case of an error
+- no response in case of an error

 {% endnote %}